 Step Action 1 Click on the appropriate option - 'Move to' or 'Copy to'.
 A list of maintenance item types displays.
 2 Click on the item type to which to move or copy the item.
 A confirmatory prompt displays.
 3 Click on the Yes button to confirm the move or copy.
-4 Switch to the appropriate type version of the Maintenance window to ensure that the item has been added, and make any necessary changes.
+4 Switch to the appropriate tab of the Maintenance window to ensure that the item has been added.
 5 If you are copying the item to more than one other item type, repeat steps 1 to 4 for the next item type to copy to.